Shop by RoomBedroomBlackout Curtains

 Are blackout curtains toxic?

-Many standard ones are, because blackout fabric is most often made from a polyester front layer with a foam or PVC (polyvinyl chloride) backing.
+Many standard blackout curtains are toxic, because blackout fabric is most often made from a polyester front layer with a foam or PVC (polyvinyl chloride) backing.
 Foam and PVC can both off-gas harmful VOCs, and this process is sped up when exposed to heat and sunlight, which curtains often are.
 Other blackout curtains may be cotton or another natural material, but lightly coated in acrylic or other plastic material.
 You can read more about foam health in my guide here, and more about fabric and its (surprisingly chemically intensive!) processing here.

 The main benefit of blackout curtains is circadian rhythm regulation.
 Outdoor light pollution from street lamps, cars, neighbor's porch lights, and street signs easily finds its way into your bedroom through standard blinds and regular curtains at night, when it should be totally dark.
 The full moon on a clear night generates 1 lux, but a single LED street light generates 50 lux.
 Even a very small amount of night time light (over 5 lux) can disturb your clock genes, cause circadian rhythm problems, or prevent deep sleep.